Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 ##### Brown Butter

 Liquid gold in edible form!
-In this recipe we add more milk powder to the hot butter to yield even more nutty goodness.
+In this recipe we add more milk powder to the hot butter to yield even more maillard reactions and nutty goodness.
 It's possible to make brown butter in advance, but the milk solids will sink, so be mindful of that when portioning!

 I've also been experimenting with adding other ingredients to the brown butter to enhance flavour.
 In an attempt to make peaty whiskey taste a little more palatable, I [fat-washed](https://distilleryway.com/articles/brown-butter-fat-washed-whisky-i-tried-it-and-its-incredible) it with brown butter.
 In short, whiskey and liquid brown butter are mixed together and left to sit on the counter to allow the water-soluble and fat-soluble parts of the butter mix with the whiskey.
 This allows certain flavours to be imparted to the butter, while achieving a smoother whiskey.
 Whiskey brown butter is a byproduct of this process and perfect for adding to cookies!
 Be mindful that not all the liquid will be filtered from the butter - my first batch of cookies using the whiskey brown butter ended up being way too gooey.
 For future batches without whiskey brown butter on hand, a shot of whiskey can be added straight to the wet ingredients in its stead.